 The uniqueness of carbon

 Carbon (C) appears in the second row of the periodic table and has four bonding electrons in its valence shell (see our Periodic Table module for more information).
 Similar to other non-metals, carbon needs eight electrons to satisfy its valence shell.
 Carbon therefore forms four bonds with other atoms (each bond consisting of one of carbon's electrons and one of the bonding atom's electrons).
 Every valence electron participates in bonding; thus, a carbon atom's bonds will be distributed evenly over the atom's surface.
-These bonds form a tetrahedron (a pyramid with a spike at the top), as
+These bonds form a tetrahedron (a pyramid with a spike at the top), as illustrated below:

 Organic chemicals get their diversity from the many different ways carbon can bond to other atoms.
 The simplest organic chemicals, called hydrocarbons, contain only carbon and hydrogen atoms; the simplest hydrocarbon (called methane) contains a single carbon atom bonded to four hydrogen atoms:

 In fact, the uniqueness of carbon comes from the fact that it can bond to itself in many different ways.
 Carbon atoms can form long chains:

 There appears to be almost no limit to the number of different structures that carbon can form.
 To add to the complexity of organic chemistry, neighboring carbon atoms can form double and triple bonds in addition to single carbon-carbon bonds:

 Keep in mind that each carbon atom forms four bonds.
 As the number of bonds between any two carbon atoms increases, the number of hydrogen atoms in the molecule decreases (as can be seen in the figures above).